Airline Mistake Fares: The Best Travel Hack To Save A Fortune

 Is Chasing Mistake Fares Worth It?

-In our opinion, and we're not saying this because it's what we do, but because it's true.
-Trying to find these fares is not feasible unless you are doing the currency conversion glitch.
+In my opinion—and I'm not just saying this because it’s what we do, but because it’s genuinely true—trying to find airline mistake fares manually is nearly impossible these days, unless you're using the currency conversion glitch.

 More Mistake Fare Examples